isa-cabrera/isa-cabrera.github.io/index.md

 title: "marisabel (isa) cabrera"
 ---

 Welcome!
 I am a third-year graduate student in the Department of Linguistics at UCLA.
 I work on questions related to phonological theory using experimental and computational methods in the lab.
-I'm also interested in fieldwork.
+I'm also interested in fieldwork and nasal harmony.

 ## contact

 `` isacabrera`` at ``ucla`` dot ``edu``

-Find me on Twitter here!

 ## cv